 Microbiology Specimen Preparation

 This in-depth course examines the Microbiology department and provides a comprehensive background in the related theory and principles.
-The course also covers the theory of specimen types, specimen preparation, aseptic technique, media selection, and preparation of parasite specimens.
+The course also covers the theory of specimen types, speciemen preparation, aseptic technique, media selection, and preparation of parasite specimens.
 Practitioner safety is emphasized throughout the course.

 Recommended: HLTH 1981, HLTH 1141, MDLB 1221, and MDLB 1321.